Charles Donald

 Sukhi Johal

-Sukhi Johal joined UKGI from RSM UK, the provider of audit, tax and consulting services, where she was a Corporate Finance Partner.
-She has over 20 years’ experience in Corporate Finance, split between Advisory and Corporate & Investment Banking and spent working on complex transactions in the UK and internationally.
+Sukhi Johal joined UKGI in early 2021 from RSM UK, the provider of audit, tax and consulting services, where she was a Corporate Finance Partner.
+She has over 20 years’ experience in Corporate Finance, split between Advisory and Corporate & Investment Banking and worked on complex transactions in the UK and internationally.

 Lucie Lambert